nhsconnect/prm-practice-migration/guide/index.md

 * The Commissioning Clinical Group (CCG) accepts the _Schedule A_ in the Tracking Database

-* The Target Supplier receives the _Schedule A_ notification & accepts it
+* The Target Supplier receives the _Schedule A_ notification and accepts it

 * The Target Supplier will confirm the availability of the preferred Go live dates